MineCoreLive/minecore/README.md

 https://www.minecore.live

 Thanks:
-To GaRocK for encouragement, script review and creation of MineCore-utils, with additional tools for MineCore To AArteS, from the telegram Mineração de XMR BR group. ⛏🧨💰⌛️🖥 for the encouragement and feedback.
+To @GaRocK for encouragement, script review and creation of MineCore-utils, with additional tools for MineCore To AArteS, from the telegram Mineração de XMR BR group. ⛏🧨💰⌛️🖥 for the encouragement and feedback.
 To all the staff of the Monero Brasil group (telegram and matrix), especially to lozbek, for their support and comments.